johannesvollmer/exrs/README.md

 -   String Attributes don't store their length, because it can be inferred from the Attribute byte-size.
 -   Chunk Part-Number is not u64, but i32.
+-   Calculating the offset table is really really complicated, and it could have been a single u64 in the file (which would not even need more memory if one decided to make the `type` attribute an enum instead of a string)